Albert0i/RU330/draft.md

 Does it solve our persistence requirement?
 Does it solve our performance demand?

+Pursuing every CRUD operations in RDBMS, some invisible *domestic* workload is performed.
+Typically, if you use VARCHAR or TEXT type in table, a re-allocation of space may involve moving of data block, modifying pointer address, rebuilding index etc, all happens behind the scene.
+Database holding in memory also subjects to similar issues but time to take are significantly lower.

 It's compromise between performance and flexibility.
 We can't manage data with SQL, se lose fhe freedom of joining table and power of aggregation and as yet.
 What we gain is SPEED.

 > Long story short, REDIS allows you to store key-value pairs on your RAM.
 Since accessing RAM is 150,000 times faster than accessing a disk, and 500 times faster than accessing SSD, it means speed.